-Recently, abuse of loperamide has increased as more people are attempting to treat opioid withdrawals.
+Recently, loperamide abuse has increased as more people attempt to treat opioid withdrawals.
 Over-ingestion to achieve euphoric effects has also been noted.
 Large amounts cause loperamide to cross the blood-brain barrier, causing typical opioid effects and can lead to death.

 Kratom’s effects are due to the many plant-based alkaloids it contains.
-These compounds interact with the opioid receptors in the body’s central nervous system to produce a range of effects.
+These compounds interact with the opioid receptors in the body’s central nervous system to produce various effects.

-Nevertheless, despite its many favorable properties, kratom can be addictive and has contributed to overdose deaths in the United States, though this is rare and usually due to other drugs.
+Nevertheless, despite its many favorable properties, kratom can be addictive and potentially cause withdrawal symptoms, though this is rare when dosage guidelines are adequately followed.